N8NInfinity/n8n-infinity/README.md

 ## 📄 License

-n8n Infinity is a proprietary iOS application.
+n8n Infinity is a proprietary application.
 This repository is **only** for community discussion, issue tracking, and feature feedback.

 ---